HL7/US-Core/input/intro-notes/StructureDefinition-us-core-provenance-intro.md

 1.  a date and time for the activity

 **Each Provenance must support:**

-1.  an author responsible for the update
-1.  the author organization responsible for the information
+1.  {:.new-content #FHIR-28516} the author organization responsible for the information
 1.  the transmitter that provided the information
 1.  the transmitter organization responsible for the transmission (if the transmitter is a device the transmitter organization must also be valued).